-There’s a particular process that I’m fascinated by, and I tell people about it all the time, but I realized I’d never actually written about it—
+There’s a particular process that fascinates me, and I tell people about it all the time, but recently I realized I’d never actually written it down—so here you go.

 Let’s start with a definition, and then I’ll show you some examples.